digitregroup/grav-plugin-crawler-detect/README.md

 # Crawler Detect Plugin

-Detect bots/crawlers/spiders using the [Crawler-Detect](https://github.com/JayBizzle/Crawler-Detect) library.

-**This README.md file should be modified to describe the features, installation, configuration, and general usage of this plugin.**

 The **Crawler Detect** Plugin is for [Grav CMS](http://github.com/getgrav/grav).

+This plugin add a twig function to detect bots/crawlers/spiders using the [Crawler-Detect](https://github.com/JayBizzle/Crawler-Detect) library.

-CrawlerDetect detects bots/crawlers/spiders via the user agent and http_from header.
+Crawler-Detect detects bots/crawlers/spiders via the user agent and http_from header.

 ## Installation